 Fernandez’s wounded but still-standing Lissie is riveting throughout, an acting feat made even more remarkable when a post-performance chat reveals the actress’s Australian voice, not a trace of which is heard in Lissie’s small-town Oregon vowels.

-Huen completes the Apple Season cast to touching, aching, perfection, playwright Lewis taking inspired advantage of Fernandez and Huen’s Latinx roots to transform the Fogerty siblings from white-bread (as they were originally written) to biracial, snippets of inserted Spanish a reminder of the mother they have loved and lost.
+Huen completes the Apple Season cast to touching, aching, perfection, playwright Lewis taking inspired advantage of Fernandez and Huen’s Latino roots to transform the Fogerty siblings from white-bread (as they were originally written) to biracial, snippets of inserted Spanish a reminder of the mother they have loved and lost.

 Scenic designer Stephanie Kerley Schwartz’s orchard set is so gorgeously picturesque you can almost taste the apples, flashback sequences would not be nearly as effective without Martha Carter’s exquisite lighting design transitions, and Warren Davis’s evocative sound design and Cece Tio’s just-right costumes complete as fine a production design as you’ve seen on a matchbox stage.